LiyuZer/Automa/README.md

 - **Conditions**: Evaluate to `true` or `false` to determine if a transition is valid.
 - **Operations**: Act on memory, modifying or interacting with stored data.

-Automa supports deterministic and (soon-to-be fully implemented) **nondeterministic automata**, allowing multiple paths to be traversed simultaneously in graphs with multiple valid transitions.
+Automa will support deterministic and **nondeterministic automata**, allowing multiple paths to be traversed simultaneously in graphs with multiple valid transitions.

 ---